gogins/csound-extended/README.md

 First clone the Git repository at `https://github.com/gogins/csound-extended.`

 ### Building on Linux

+Currently building all of csound-extended requires Linux 17.10 (Artful Aardvark) or higher, as earlier releases do not support the Qt WebEngine used by CsoundHtml5.

 The build script involves some user interaction for sudo or deletions.
 Otherwise, the build is highly automated.
 Many dependencies are local.
 All